themesberg/flowbite/content/components/modal.md

 In order to create a modal with Tailwind CSS you only have to add `data-modal-toggle="modalId"` data attribute where `modalId` is the id of the modal that you are targeting.

+Make sure that you also have `aria-hidden="true"` applied as an attribute when the modal is hidden by default so that Flowbite can check whether the modal is being shown or not.
+If you forget to apply the attribute, the Flowbite JavaScript will still set it up for you as a fallback.

 {{< example >}}
 <!-- Modal toggle -->
 <button class="block text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 text-center" type="button" data-modal-toggle="default-modal">